dinde451/jarr.d1/Jarulfs_Guide.md

 it can’t be hit in any of the locations.
 Monsters attacking players are handled in a special way explained below.

-2 For the definition of north, see chapter 1.3.
+2 For the definition of north, see CHAPTER_LINK_general-remarks.

 3 A monster that attack another monster will always check for To Hit no matter where the target is at the time to check for To Hit.
 A monster